-While Katy puts all her notebooks in her backpack, her mother prepares something to eat in the wood stove.
+While Katy puts all her notebooks in her backpack, her mother prepares something to eat on the woodstove.
 Food is not abundant in their community, however, a drink made with boiled yucca called chicha provides enough energy for the start of a long day.

 Katy walks with her sister Wendy.
 Together, holding hands, they walk through the jungle to the river.

 “Here in the jungle the children are safe, we all know each other and we all help each other,” Katy’s mother explains.
 “That’s why I’m happy that my daughters walk to the river, but I always tell them not to stray from their path.”